Luos-io/Documentation/src/pages/low/containers/routing-table.md

 ### Node entry mode
 This mode gives physical information of your devices.

-The **uuid** is the serial number of the microcontroler hosting Luos.
-This number is unique, you can use it to identify each one of your nodes.
+The **node_id** is unique number that you can use it to identify each one of your nodes.
+At the beguinning or when a reset detection is perfom all node ID are set to 0.
+When RoutingTB_DetectContainers API is call Luos give to node and container a unique ID according to your system topology

+The **certified** Luos node can be certify for your system by including Luos liscencing number in your product (feature in progress)

 The **port_table** allows to share topological information of your network.
-Each element of this table corresponds to a physical Luos port of the node and indicates which node is connected to it by sharing a container's `id`.
+Each element of this table corresponds to a physical Luos port of the node and indicates which node is connected to it by sharing a node's `id`.

 Here is an example: